p-mackay/SENG265/a3/README.md

-# Description of files in this directory.
+# SENG 265 Assignment 3

 #### This Assignment